eddocs/doc/configuration/processors.md

 ---
 description: >-
-  This document outlines the various Processor types supported by the Edge Delta service, and how the processors are configured.
+  This document outlines the various Processor types supported by the Edge Delta agent, and how the processors are configured.
+Processor declarations go under `processors` section in config yaml and in order to activate them they must be put into workflows.

 ---

 # Processors